finitestateman/consider/SECURITY.md

 ## Reporting a Vulnerability

-If you believe you’ve discovered a serious vulnerability, please contact the Redis core team at redis@redis.io.
+If you believe you’ve discovered a serious vulnerability, please contact the Sider core team at sider@sider.io.
 We will evaluate your report and if necessary issue a fix and an advisory.
 If the issue was previously undisclosed, we’ll also mention your name in the credits.